ameliasheppy/aws-bootcamp-cruddur-2023/journal/week0.md

   <li>The iron triangle that consists of scope (features, functionality), time (the schedule), and the cost (budget resources).
 And the saying that "good work isn't cheap, cheap work isn't good."</li>
   <li>Added the auto prompt to my AWS CLI, used the command aws sts get-caller-identity to access my AWS info as a settings check.
 Also, we can look at lists of the shortcuts to learn to use them better.</li>
   <li>If stuck in VIM in the CLI, q to quit!</li>
+  <li>Make sure SVG's have an XML tag</li>
+  <li>The Well Architected Tool helps us walk through the solutions we have created to make sure that they fit with AWS standards and best practices. https://docs.aws.amazon.com/wellarchitected/latest/userguide/intro.html</li>
 </ul>

 <h2>What I learned</h2>